SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Experiments

-\textbf{Implementation Details:} We employ YOLOv8-x for vehicle detection with a confidence threshold of 0.5, and ByteTrack for multi-object tracking with IOU threshold 0.5 and maximum disappearance frames set to 30.
-We computed velocity, acceleration, and their statistical features from the 2,500 extracted trajectories.
-Lane change events are detected when the cumulative lateral displacement exceeds 40–60 pixels within a 120-frame time window, forming a lane change event dataset.
-Based on acceleration features, we also constructed a speed control dataset with corresponding labels.
+We employ YOLOv26 for vehicle detection with a confidence threshold of 0.5, and ByteTrack for multi-object tracking with IOU threshold 0.5 and maximum disappearance frames set to 30.
+To convert pixel coordinates to physical units, we perform spatial calibration using known reference dimensions in the scene, as illustrated in Figure~\ref{fig:calibration}.
+This calibration establishes a pixel-to-meter ratio, enabling the computation of real-world velocity (m/s), acceleration (m/s²), and jerk (m/s³) from trajectory data.

-In the rule discovery and verification stages, We concatenate selected trajectory information from the training set with prompts and input them into GPT-5 for deep analysis, thereby generating behavioral rules.
-In the final testing stage, verified rules are encoded as heuristic rules to reduce computational cost, but GPT-5 is retained for tasks requiring complex reasoning.
-Model parameters: temperature 0.7, maximum output tokens 2000.
+In the rule discovery and verification stages, we concatenate selected trajectory information from the training set with prompts and input them into GPT-5 for deep analysis, thereby generating behavioral rules.
+Model parameters: temperature 0.7, maximum output tokens 2,000.